-Moving Heavy Loads Is Taken To The Extreme At Chapelcross As Tugs Move 50 Tonne Nuclear Flasks
+Moving Heavy Loads At Chapelcross: Tugs Move 50 Tonne Nuclear Flasks

-Engineers at a UK-based nuclear power station are using electric-operated pedestrian tugs to assist in the movement of nuclear flasks, a critical stage in the decommissioning of the site.
-Not only have the tugs provided a cost effective solution to moving the flasks around in very confined spaces, but the risk of handling-related injuries and accidents to staff have also been reduced.
+Engineers at a UK-based nuclear power station are using electric tugs to assist in the movement of nuclear flasks, a critical stage in the decommissioning of the site.
+Not only have the tugs provided a cost-effective solution to moving the flasks around in very confined spaces, but the risk of handling-related injuries and accidents to staff have also been reduced.

 Located in Dumfriesshire, Scotland, Chapelcross is a four-reactor nuclear power station with a total of eight, 30MW turbines.
 At full power when operational, the station produced enough electricity to supply every home in South West Scotland, the Borders and Cumbria.
 The Chapelcross site covers 92 hectares and employs more than 400 people.
 The station has been undergoing decommissioning since 2004.